eripa/groker/README.md

 Secondly the script will also initiate opengrok reindex procedure.

+# Todo

+  - Add functionality to kick of OpenGrok re-index
+  - Write simple instructions and a shell wrapper for Crontab

 # Configuration

 There is a configuration template in the repository, repos.yml-template, copy/rename to repos.yml and edit as needed.

 # Usage

-After cloning you should run `pip install -r requirements.txt`, use a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) is you want to isolate it.
+After cloning you should run `pip install -r requirements.txt`, use a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) if you want to isolate it.
 Tested with Python **3.4.2**.

     $ ./groker.py --help
     usage: groker.py [-h] [-c CONFIG_FILE] [-o OUTPUT_DIR]